Skynet (Terminator): Terminator Salvation

 In the post-apocalyptic year of 2018, Skynet controls a global machine network from its heavily guarded fortress-factories and research installations.
 Outside of its facilities, mechanized units wage a constant war with the Resistance.
 Airborne units such as Aerostats (smaller versions of the Hunter Killer-aerials), HK-Aerials and Transports survey the skies; HK-Tanks, Mototerminators (high-speed pursuit units using a motorcycle chassis), and various Terminator models patrol cities and roads; and Hydrobots (serpentine aquatic units that move in swarms) patrol the waters.
 Harvesters (massive bipedal units designed to capture humans and eliminate any attempting to escape) collect survivors and deliver them to large transport craft for delivery to concentration camps for processing, as mentioned in the first movie.
 Terminator class units such as T-600 and T-700 have been developed and act as hunters and enforcers in disposal camps.
 Mass production has also begun on the T-800 series in at least one Skynet facility.

+In Terminator Salvation (2009), Helena Bonham Carter portrayed the late Dr. Serena Kogan, whose body is used by Skynet as a disguise in a monitor.

 In its continued battle with the Resistance, Skynet activated Marcus Wright, a forerunner to the humanoid terminators.
 As a death-row inmate, Wright donated his body in 2003 to a Cyberdyne project run by the brilliant, but terminally ill Dr. Serena Kogan (Helena Bonham Carter).
 After Wright's death by lethal injection, he was transformed into a human cyborg, possessing a human heart and brain with a titanium hyper-alloy endoskeleton and skin similar to the T-800.
 Skynet developed the plan to use him as an infiltration unit.
 A Skynet chip was installed at the base of his skull and he was programmed to locate Kyle Reese and John Connor and bring them to a Skynet facility.
 The programming acted on a subconscious level, allowing him to work towards his goal in a human manner.